-While the main rivalry product remained the centre of cola war, PepsiCo further moved to explore new markets, focusing on snacks.
+While the main rivalry product remained the center of the cola war, PepsiCo further moved to explore new markets, focusing on snacks.
 The then CEO of PepsiCo Inc, Indra Nooyi stated,

 ”The key thing is, this is a business that’s highly competitive in North America.
 It’s a profitable business.”

-Since both the companies have their own well established distribution network along with bottling channels, the new entrants doesn’t impose any serious threat on the soft drink market dominance shared by both the companies.
+Since both the companies have their well-established distribution network along with bottling channels, the new entrants don’t impose any serious threat on the soft drink market dominance shared by both the companies.
 Coca Cola has around 900 plants all over the world, whereas it has around 250 bottling partners.
-If a new market entrant has to compete such vast reign, it has to put or a substantial investment of capital.
+If a new market entrant has to compete for such vast reign, it has to put or a substantial investment of capital.

-Huge Investments made to expand and explore market
+Huge Investments made to expand and explore the market

-Both the companies are known for showering huge amount of money on their R&D, promotion, marketing and advertising.
-This has strengthened their distribution network worldwide so much that it has become really hard for any other company to break it.
+Both companies are known for showering huge amounts of money on their R&D, promotion, marketing, and advertising.
+This has strengthened its distribution network worldwide so much that it has become really hard for any other company to break it.
 PepsiCo is said to have spent around 5.3% of its total revenue of the year.
-Coca – Cola on the other side along with its bottling partners is said to have spent around $50 billion in equipment, distribution infrastructure, retail customer activations and facilities.
+Coca – Cola on the other side along with its bottling partners is said to have spent around $50 billion in equipment, distribution infrastructure, retail customer activations, and facilities.

 The Pepsi Cola Market Rivalry in India

-Coke was out of the Indian market and this gave enough space to other brands which mushroomed over the span of a few years.
-Local brands like Gold Spot, Campa Cola, Limca and Thumbs UP entered the market considering the demand.
-But when Coke and Pepsi came in Indian market in the 1990s, they both captured the market again.
+Coke was out of the Indian market and this gave enough space to other brands which mushroomed over a few years.
+Local brands like Gold Spot, Campa Cola, Limca, and Thumbs UP entered the market considering the demand.
+But when Coke and Pepsi came in the Indian market in the 1990s, they both captured the market again.
 After all, both companies have made billions of dollars from selling carbonated water for more than 100 years.

 Coke came back in the year 1993.
 The very first step it made was to establish a business deal with Parle.
 Now Parle had acquired almost 60% of the soft drink market segment in India.
-It launched some really iconic brands including Gold Spot, Limca and Thumbs Up.
-The deal was a historic one and made Coke a strong market leader in very less time.
-The second move it made in 1999 was to acquire the soft drink brands owned by Cadbury Schweppes such as Sport Cola, Canada Dry and Crush.
-Coke chiefly depended on a company which was driven by franchisee – operation.
+It launched some iconic brands including Gold Spot, Limca, and Thumbs Up.
+The deal was a historic one and made Coke a strong market leader in very little time.
+The second move it made in 1999 was to acquire the soft drink brands owned by Cadbury Schweppes such as Sport Cola, Canada Dry, and Crush.
+Coke chiefly depended on a company that was driven by a franchisee – operation.

-According to Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make growth of 0.2% at Rs 6,540 crores in during year to March 2017.
-In the fiscal year of 2016, market observed a loss in the demand of aerated drinks and both the soft drink titans has to face a lot during last two fiscal years.
-Pepsi registered a fall of 15% in its growth while Hindustan Coca Cola Beverages experienced a 8% drop in its revenue in the year.
+According to the Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two-thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make the growth of 0.2% at Rs 6,540 crores in during the year to March 2017.
+In the fiscal year of 2016, the market observed a loss in the demand for aerated drinks and both the soft drink titans have to face a lot during the last two fiscal years.
+Pepsi registered a fall of 15% in its growth while Hindustan Coca Cola Beverages experienced an 8% drop in its revenue in the year.

 A Brief History of Market Rivalry of Pepsi Cola

-One of the most talked about rivalry in the history of soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
+One of the most talked-about rivalries in the history of the soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
 This time, Pepsi used Amazon to sell it.
 The sparkling feature was that its green packing was similar to Coca Cola Life.
 This move again started the battle in the market.

-The Pepsi Cola market rivalry wasn’t just limited to the ground but it even reached to the space reached to the space.
+The Pepsi Cola market rivalry wasn’t just limited to the ground but it even reached the space reached to space.
 Yes, in the year 1985, both the soft drink companies took off into space with the Space Shuttle Space.
-Well, the astronauts couldn’t appreciate the drinks in the space though special cans for zero gravity and several other innovations were made.
-As per the report, Pepsi spent around $14 million in research and development of their unique can whereas a total of $250,000 was invested in making a zero gravity can by Coke.
+Well, the astronauts couldn’t appreciate the drinks in the space though special cans for zero gravity, and several other innovations were made.
+As per the report, Pepsi spent around $14 million in research and development of their unique can whereas a total of $250,000 was invested in making a zero-gravity can by Coke.

 Reports also stated that the executives of Pepsi got some samples even before it was launched officially.
 They were highly disappointed when they tried the new formula.
 This made Pepsi announced that it won the cola wars of Pepsi Cola market rivalry.
 It also declared a complete week off for its employees.
 The other side, Coke had to come up with the original recipe and renamed New Coke as Coca – Cola Classic.